peterszabo77/graph-property-statistics/README.md

 We can consider the connections among three nodes (A,B,C) as hierarchical, if an A->B and a B->C connection implies an A->C connection (if A is dominant over B, and B is dominant over C, then A is dominant over C).
 Using this concept we can calculate a hierarchy index for any directed matrix.
-The test returns a p value for an input graph, which is the probability that the hierarchy index of the input graph can be obtained for a graph with random connection directions.
+The script calculates the hierarchy matrix of an input graph (given by a connection matrix) and, apart from this index, it returns a p value, which is the probability that the hierarchy index of the input graph can be obtained for a graph with random connection directions (significance of hierarchy).

 ## Software / libraries
 - Python: numpy, matplotlib, graphviz